 The William D. Ford Federal Direct Student Loan Program and Graduate PLUS Loan Program provide low-interest long-term loans to matriculated students enrolled at least half-time for education expenses.
 The lender of these loans is the federal government and repayment is to the U.S. Department of Education.

-For further information on amounts, fees, and interest rates, please visit Financial Aid’s Federal Direct Student Loan and Graduate PLUS Loan Programs page.
+For further information on amounts, fees, and interest rates, please visit Financial Aid’s Federal Direct Student Loan and Graduate PLUS Loan Programs pages.

 Standards of Academic Progress for Graduate Financial Aid Recipients